 - 1. A strong logic, rationale or story is the persuasive force for some portfolios. - 2.
 Some portfolios are created from tested sources such as newsletters or experience, with consistent outperformance over fifteen years or more. - 3.
 Some portfolio screens are derived from statistical work finding consistent patterns in large numbers of stock histories.
 Sometimes the null hypothesis is derived from the findings of behavioral finance and sometimes the work is exploratory and without a specific hypothesis.
-I use Decision Trees as my Al technology. - 4.
-Strong Income is achieved using stocks having dividends greater than 5%.
+Decision Trees are the Al tool. - 4.
+Strong Income is pursued using stocks having dividends greater than 5%.